Page updated on 6th December 2019

 Using the principle of generosity, I could begin by saying this:

-– If you want to be an Extreme Stoic, and to live apart from other people, and not impose your Extreme Stoicism upon others, then there is little that could be said against REBT – except perhaps that you are being cruel to yourself, and unnecessarily self-denying.
+– If you want to be an Extreme Stoic, and to live apart from other people (in a cave or a tree, perhaps) and not impose your Extreme Stoicism upon others, then there is little that could be said against REBT – except perhaps that you are being cruel to yourself, and unnecessarily self-denying.
 But if that’s what you want to do, then it’s your life to be lived the way you choose.

 On the other hand, if you want to live in a community or society, and to seek to influence others as they seek to influence you, then there is a lot wrong with REBT.

 If you join REBT, follow REBT, promulgate REBT – as designed and promoted by Dr Albert Ellis – then you will tend to deny that there is a case to be made that people should treat each other fairly.

 What are my objections to this ‘anti-fairness stance’?